 for any anomalies in the configuration files of your server (for example on Apache web servers:

 If your site doesn't show up in Google's search results anymore, it could mean that Google has already spotted bad practices on your site as a result of the hacking and may have temporarily removed it from our index, due to infringement of our webmaster quality guidelines.

-In order to constantly keep an eye on the presence of suspicious keywords on your website, you could also use Google Alerts to monitor queries like:
+In order to constantly keep an eye on the presence of suspicious keywords on your website, you

-You will receive an email alert whenever these keywords are found in the content of your site.
+will receive an email alert whenever these keywords are found in the content of your site.

 You can also use Google's Webmaster Tools to spot any hacking activity on your site.
 Webmaster Tools provide statistics about top search queries for your site.
 This data will help you to monitor if your site is ranking for suspicious unrelated spammy keywords.
 The 'What Googlebot sees' data is also useful, since you'll see whether Google is detecting any unusual keywords on your site, regardless of whether you're ranking for them or not.